tleyden/tleyden.github.io/source/_posts/2014-11-01-running-couchbase-cluster-under-coreos-on-aws.markdown

 Congratulations!
 You now have a 3 node Couchbase Server cluster running under CoreOS / Docker.

-If you're feeling bold, go ahead and [pound on it](https://www.youtube.com/watch?v=spxdtmdoUwM).

 # References

 * [How I built couchbase 2.2 for docker](https://gist.github.com/dustin/6605182) by [@dlsspy](https://twitter.com/dlsspy)